(CNN) — Colorful marine life, clear water, tropical birds, towering palm trees.

 You could simply travel to the Maldives -- where every single hotel is its own island -- but why not find your way to the lesser trodden sands of Cambodia, Indonesia and Tasmania?
 Here, we've compiled a handful of sun-soaked destinations across Southeast Asia and the Pacific:

-1. Bawah Island, Indonesia
+1. Bawah Reserve, Indonesia

 Bawah Island's bamboo bungalows peek through the jungle.